Employee Vs. Independent Contractor?

 |

-Must follow set and/or mandatory instructions, where,
+follow set and/or mandatory instructions, where, when, how to perform work.

 |

-Follows own individual instructions.
-Performs work based
+own individual instructions.
+Performs work based upon independently

-upon independently established procedures or industry specs.
+established procedures or industry specs.

 |